Can a Pressure Cooker Be Used as a Crock-Pot?

 While a pressure cooker will use a single heating element, the crockpot will use multiple heat sources.
 The crockpot has more even heat distribution for better cooking of the food.

-Pressure cookers won’t retain heat as long as a crockpot, which can hold in the heat for one to two hours after you finished cooking for between six to eight hours.
+Pressure cookers won’t retain heat as long as a crockpot, which can hold in the heat for one to two hours after cooking for six to eight hours.

 If you want a thick texture, you can’t find a better replacement for slow cooking than a crockpot.
 Crockpots will release the water as steam through the lid, but pressure cookers don’t give the same result.